pmd/pmd/docs/pages/next_major_development.md

 TODO document that when we're done discussing the semantic rewrite phase.

 * **Migrating**:
-  * There is currently no way to match abstract types with XPath, so `Type` and `ReferenceType` name tests won't match anything anymore.
+  * There is currently no way to match abstract types (or interfaces) with XPath, so `Type` and `ReferenceType` name tests won't match anything anymore.
   * `Type/ReferenceType/ClassOrInterfaceType` -> `ClassOrInterfaceType`
   * `Type/PrimitiveType` -> `PrimitiveType`.